cdig/take-and-make/README.md

 ## Take

-`Take(names:*, callback:Function)` gives you back values registered with `Make()`.
+`Take(names:Array, callback:Function)` gives you back values registered with `Make()`.
-Once the requested names have all been registered, your callback function is called with the values in order.
+Once the requested names have all been registered, your callback function is called with the named values in order.

 ```coffee
 Take ["ScaryStory", "UniversalAnswer"], (ScaryStory, UniversalAnswer)->